atong01/conditional-flow-matching/README.md

 ## Description

 Conditional Flow Matching is a fast way to train Continuous Normalizing Flow models.
+CFM is a simulation-free training objective for continuous normalizing flows that allows conditional generative modeling and speeds up training and inference.
+See [this http link](https://arxiv.org/abs/2302.00482) for the preprint.

+Under this general framework we introduce Optimal Transport Conditional Flow Matching (OT-CFM).
+OT-CFM creates dynamical optimal transport flows between marginal distributions by introducing an optimal transport condition.

 ## How to run